-In order to further constrain the sources of solute in groundwater, the relationships between various ions are compared (Fig.7).
-The relation of Na+ vs. Cl- shows both SGW and DGW from the piedmont to the middle-lower stream area (Zone 2, 3, 4) are plotted along the 1:1 line (Fig.7a), suggesting that halite dissolution is potentially a primary process/source of Na+ and Cl- mineralization in groundwater.
-The calculated results of halite saturation index (SIhalite<0) (Table 4) confirm that halite minerals of the aquifer matrix could be readily available to enter the water.
+In order to further constrain the sources of solute in groundwater, the relationships between various ions are compared (Figure 7).
+The relation of Na+ vs. Cl- shows both SGW and DGW from the piedmont to the middle-lower stream area (Zone 2, 3, 4) are plotted along the 1:1 line (Figure 7a), suggesting that halite dissolution is potentially a primary process/source of Na+ and Cl- mineralization in groundwater.
+The calculated results of halite saturation index (SIhalite<0) (Table 4) confirm that halite minerals of the aquifer matrix could be readily available to the groundwater.
 In addition, core drilling demonstrated that evaporate salts such as halite, calcium sulfate and sodium sulfate are widespread in the aquifer materials, and can provide the solute source.
-Some of SGW in Zone 4 are observed with the Na+ excess relative to Cl-, while groundwater in Zone 5, regardless of the depth, shows deficiency of Na+ with respect of Cl-, implying the existence of some other processes contributing Na+ not Cl- to groundwater and changing the ratio of Na+/Cl-.
+Some of the SGW in Zone 4 are observed to have excess Na+ relative to Cl- (Na/Cl ratios equal to 1.2-3.8), while groundwater in Zone 5, regardless of the depth, shows deficiency of Na+ with respect of Cl- (Na/Cl ratios equal to 0.08-0.26), implying the existence of some other processes contributing Na+ not Cl- to groundwater and changing the ratio of Na+/Cl-.